 A day in the life of a working holiday group

-We catch up with a working holiday group as they install dragon’s teeth (spikes intended to stop 4x4s driving across the common) and clear invasive species from Hindhead Common in Surrey.
+We catch up Sean Malyon, who is part of a working holiday group, and hear what it's like installing 'dragon’s teeth' (spikes intended to stop 4x4s driving across the common) and clearing invasive species from Hindhead Common in Surrey.

-Food is always a vital part of these holidays and the first job is to organise the breakfast.
+7.30am Food is always a vital part of these holidays and the first job is to organise breakfast.
 We all take turns and breakfast is usually cereal, toast, yoghurt and fruit juice.

-It’s more of the same work in the afternoon.
-Today we’ll probably finish a bit early because it’s our last day, but we usually keep going until 5pm.
-It’s not all work, though, we had a day off on Wednesday.
+2:00pm It’s more of the same work in the afternoon.
+It’s not all work, though - we had a day off on Wednesday.
 In the morning we all had a walk around the Devil’s Punch Bowl to see the landscape from a different perspective.
 In the afternoon some of us went to nearby Petworth House.
-We spent the evening having a meal in a local restaurant.
+We had a meal in a local restaurant in the evening.

-We take our turn cooking and this is a great opportunity to gain new skills.
+7:00pm We take turns cooking and this is a great opportunity to gain new skills.
 The holiday leaders suggest menus before the holiday and then we alter them to suit people’s likes and dislikes, trying to include everyone’s favourites.